CESSProject/doc-v2/developer/tutorials/poe-ink.md

     #[ink::contract]
     mod contract {
-      //We will fill up the code here next
+      // We will fill up the code here next
     }
     ```